pulumi/docs/content/blog/copilot-lessons/index.md

 But we already know the user's intent - they clicked a debug button.
 Having the LLM  figure out what the user wants wastes time and money when we already know.
 So, we directly call the analysis API to get the results and use the LLM solely for what it does best: summarizing technical output into clear, actionable explanations.

 This is another small win for our "Software Engineering over Prompt Engineering" approach.
 Traditional code handles the predictable parts, while AI focuses on the human-facing explanations.

 But while minimizing the LLM workload helped with efficiency, we soon faced an even trickier challenge: the deceptive polish of AI-generated outputs.

 ## The Illusion of Correctness

 ![Before and After](false-info.png)

 Large language models excel at generating well-structured, grammatically correct output.
-They makes neat tables, tells good stories, and sounds human.
-That's what makes it dangerous because this polished presentation can mask underlying flaws in the information itself, creating a false sense of confidence for users.
+They makes neat tables, tell good stories, and generally sound confident.
+That's what makes them dangerous because this polished presentation can mask underlying flaws in the information itself, creating a false sense of confidence for users.

 One of our early testers, Pablo, encountered this firsthand.
 He posed a query to Pulumi Copilot, asking for a summary of resources within a specific project.
 The response he received was impeccably formatted, neatly categorizing resources by type and providing counts for each.
 It *looked* right, and for us humans sometimes looking right carries a lot of weight.